cardano-foundation/CIPs/CIP-0021/README.md

 Certain transaction elements, described as allowed in this document, might not be supported by some HW wallets.
 Support also depends on HW wallet firmware or app versions.
 If transaction signing fails for a transaction which is built according to this specification, make sure to check the documentation of the HW wallet you are using.

-_It might take some time for recent Cardano ledger spec changes to be implemented for HW wallets.
-Thus it might happen that further restrictions might apply on top of the restrictions mentioned in this CIP until the changes are implemented on HW wallets._
+> **Note:** It might take some time for recent Cardano ledger spec changes to be implemented for HW wallets.
+Thus it might happen that further restrictions might apply on top of the restrictions mentioned in this CIP until the changes are implemented on HW wallets.

 ### Canonical CBOR serialization format